 NGOs greatly increase their impact when they make full use of technologies such as data analytics, mobility, geo-mapping, and cloud applications by improving operational efficiency, assistance delivery, resource management, fund-raising, and stakeholders engagement.
 If used effectively, such technologies can be a powerful tool to effect wide sweeping positive social change and ultimately accomplish their mission.

 The opinions expressed here are the views of the writer and do not necessarily reflect the views and opinions of FINEX.The author may be emailed at email@example.com.

-The author is a senior executive in an information and communications technology firm.
-He is the Chairman of the ICT Committee of the Financial Executives Institute of the Philippines (FINEX).
+The author is the President of The Engage Philippines and Hungry Workhorse, and Co-Founder of Caucus Inc. He is the Chairman of the ICT Committee of the Financial Executives Institute of the Philippines (FINEX).
 He teaches strategic management in the MBA Program of De La Salle University.
-He is also an Adjunct Faculty of the Asian Institute of Management.
+He is also an Adjunct Faculty of the Asian Institute of Management